Table of Contents

 What to Look For in a Major Donor Prospect:

 Philanthropic indicators speak to a prospect’s affinity for charitable work and your organization.
 Logically, a donor who has given in the past, who has been involved recently and frequently, and who has donated large sums over time is highly likely to donate a major gift in the future.

 These indicators are what people typically think of when they consider prime candidates for major giving.
-Above all else, wealth markers are simply signals of someone’s financial capacity to give–just as philanthropic markers are a good indication of a prospect’s willingness to donate to charity.
+Wealth markers are simply signals of someone’s financial capacity to give – just as philanthropic markers are a good indication of a prospect’s willingness to donate to charity.

 Cultivating Major Gift Prospects

-Cultivation is your major gift officer’s time to not only connect with a prospect but learn more about that prospect so their eventual solicitation is more informed.
+Cultivation is your major gift officer’s time to connect with and learn more about a prospect so their eventual solicitation is more informed.